dkrashen/conformal-blocks-rational-locus-restrictor/readme.md

 In particular, in order to use this script it is necessary to have installed both the LieTypes.m2 and ConformalBlocks.m2 packages.
 These are both available on [Dave Swinarki's website](http://faculty.fordham.edu/dswinarski/conformalblocks/)

+This script is written in the [Macaulay2](http://www.math.uiuc.edu/Macaulay2/)language, and was tested on version 1.1.99.

 ##Loading##

 This is not a "package" for M2, so you don't need to install it.
 To load it to use its functions simply type into M2: